tjcsl/tin/docs/source/contributing/setup.rst

 Final Steps
 ~~~~~~~~~~~
-After that, you'll want to start up the development server and create a course,
+After that, you'll want to create a course and an assignment in the course.
-and an assignment in the course.
-After saving the assignment, you can hit "Upload grader"
+After saving the assignment, you can hit "Upload grader" to add a grader -
-to add a grader - the simplest example of a grader is located in ``scripts/sample_grader.py``.
+the simplest example of a grader is located in ``scripts/sample_grader.py``.

 Now you can try making a submission, and as long as your submission doesn't throw an error you
 should get a 100%!
 Congrats on your brand new 5.0 GPA!